OUR TEACHERS ARE THE HEART OF THE SCHOOL

 Lorna teaches Materia Medica in the Herbal Immersion Program and Foraging Course, and Aromatherapy and Hydrotherapy in the Herbal Immersion Program, Medicine Making Course, and Foraging Course.

-Introducing Our Brilliant Lineup of Course Contributors
+Introducing Our Brilliant Lineup

 Our Foraging Course features an array of delicious wild food recipes and tincture and tea formulas recipes from Juliet as well as our guest recipe contributors.
 Written by seasoned herbalists and expert wildcrafters, we are thrilled to include these delectable medicinal treats in the course!